rhd-gitops-example/promote-demo/README.md

 So what happens here, with the promote?

-https://docs.google.com/document/d/102LiAQBc0Mb3ZNSguL1ZhCojvEXOGGtzUdub-e58Mog/edit# outlines the design in more detail, but specifically (for the local "source to GitOps" repository), this happens:
+https://github.com/rhd-gitops-example/services/blob/master/README.md#services-- outlines the design in more detail, but specifically (for the local "source to GitOps" repository), this happens:

 A pull request will be created against the GitOps repository, whereby you will see the `config/deploy.yaml` contents are now in the GitOps repository's `/environments/*environment name*/services/*service name*/base/config` folder.

-In the GitOps repository, is assumed there'll be only one folder under `environments` for now, otherwise you'll have to provide a `--env` flag which I've yet to fully implement and document.
+In the GitOps repository, it's assumed there'll be only one folder under `environments` for now, otherwise you'll have to provide a `--env` flag which I've yet to fully implement and document (see https://github.com/rhd-gitops-example/services/issues/92).
 If the GitOps repository has `environments/stage`, that would be used as the target folder.

-If there are several, you can add `--env prod` for example, and then `environments/prod` will be used as the target folder instead.
-It is important to note this target folder only exists on the GitOps repository, not your source application's repository.